ToPeak Mini PT30 Review

 Ergonomics

-We found the ergonomics of the Mini PT30 to be quite good.
-The tool is a moderate size that fits nicely in the palm of the hand and allows for a good grip and adequate wrenching leverage.
+We found the ergonomics of the Mini PT30 to be good.
+The tool is a moderate size that may feel a bit bulky in the palm of the hand but allows for adequate wrenching leverage.
 The smooth aluminum plates that make up the frame have rounded edges that feel good in the palm.
-The tools are also a good length for most uses.
+The tools are acceptable length for most uses.

-With measured dimensions of 3" x 1.75" x .75", the Mini PT30 strikes a perfect middle ground that avoids being too chunky or too small.
-The width of the tool fits nicely across the palm for a secure grip, and it is just the right length to provide adequate leverage for most wrenching tasks.
-Not only did we find its size to be just about perfect, but it also felt good in the hand.
+With measured dimensions of 3" x 1.75" x .75", the Mini PT30 strikes a nice middle ground that avoids being too large or too small.
+The width of the tool fits across most of the palm for a secure grip, and it is just the right length to provide adequate leverage for most wrenching tasks.
 The forged aluminum side plates are nice and smooth, with no sharp edges.
-The tools also fold down clean and flat with nothing sticking up or into the palm when wrenching.
+The tools fold down clean and flat with nothing sticking up when wrenching.
+Depending on how the tool is held, the screw holding the chain tool in place can dig into your hand when leveraging a bolt and is uncomfortable.

 The tools themselves are a good length with an inch of prominence from the body of the tool when folded out.
-We found this length to work well for most fixes on the go, with only the occasional awkwardly placed or hard to reach bolt giving us any issues.
+We found this length to work well for most fixes on the go, but depending on the bolt placement, the wide body may interfere.
 We also like the fact that the chain tool comes off the main body of the tool when you need to use it.
 We feel this generally makes it a little easier to use than models that have the chain tool folding out from tool.
 That said, the CrMo Steel chain tool is a touch on the small side, and it can be hard to hang onto when twisting the tool hard to break a stubborn pin.

 Portability